How We Achieved 5-10x Faster Rust Docker Builds with Zigbuild

 3. Docker Context Size

-Problem: Running docker build . in a Rust project copies the entire target/ directory (gigabytes!) into the build context.
+Problem: Running docker build . in a Rust project can copy the entire target/ directory into the build context.
+That can mean gigabytes of junk before Docker even starts doing useful work.

 target/